ssbx/ad_blockers_violate_youtube_terms_of_service/README.md

 Little script that bypass "Ad blockers violate YouTube's Terms of Service"

+# Requirements

+Tcl/Tk installed on your system.

+# Usage

+Open the script bypass_yt.tcl using the tcl "wish" command.
+Enter the video ID in the text entry, choose your resolution.
+Pressing the "Open" button will open a new tab with the video shown in "embeded" mode (see limitation).

+Edit the script to match your screen resolution if needed.

+# Limitation

+The hack uses the "embeded" mode of youtube videos.
+It won't work with channels that forbid embeding their videos (you'll have à message saying "watch this video on youtube").

 # How it work

 It opens the video in  "embed" mode.